Kyhytysuka: Dentition

 The most noteworthy trait of Kyhytysuka is its unique dentition.
 The teeth are seated in long, continuous grooves in the premaxilla, maxilla and dentary.
 In the dentary this groove ends around 20 mm before the orbit.
-However, the posterior most dentary teeth are located outside the groove on a shallow alveolar table posterior to the external nares.
+However, the posteriormost dentary teeth are located outside the groove on a shallow alveolar table posterior to the external nares.
 The dentary toothrow ends before that of the maxilla, leaving the last seven maxillary teeth unopposed.
 The teeth are slightly recurved lingually and posteriorly, however this may be caused by taphonomy.
 They are conical with an oval to rounded cross section and the anterior and posterior most teeth are notably smaller than those in the middle of the jaws.
 An alternating wave-like pattern of tooth replacement can be observed in Kyhytysukas anterior and posterior teeth, showing either fully erupted functional teeth or non-functional teeth that wouldn't have been erupted in life.
 The teeth vary between 8 and 26 mm in total size (from the root to the crown), with most of the variation stemming from the root size (crown size varies between 5 and 12 mm).
 The anterior most teeth are pointed and show little wear, while further back in the jaw teeth are blunt with wear on their apice.
-Cortés et al. managed to identify 5 different dental zones differentiated through size and morphology.
+Cortés et al. managed to identify five different dental zones differentiated through size and morphology.

-Dental Zone I encompasses the first 3 premaxillary teeth, which are slender and closely packed, forming a terminal rosette at the beginning of the jaw.
+Dental Zone I encompasses the first three premaxillary teeth, which are slender and closely packed, forming a terminal rosette at the beginning of the jaw.
 They occlude lingually to the dentary, creating a differentiated tooth region.
 These teeth most likely served to catch fish and other small prey.